ldtteam/minecolonies/README.md

 The Java JDK is used to compile MineColonies

 1. Download and install the Java JDK 8.
-    * [Windows/Mac download link](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-Scroll down, accept the `Oracle Binary Code License Agreement for Java SE`, and download it (if you have a 64-bit OS, please download the 64-bit version).
+    * [Windows](https://adoptopenjdk.net/).
+Choose OpenJDK 8 (LTS) version and HotSpot JVM, then click latest release button.
+After download is complete open file, accept licence agreement and in custom setup make sure that `Add to Path` and `Set JAVA_HOME` is set to `Entire feature will be installed on your local hard drive`.
+    Then choose install and wait for instalation to finish.
 	* Linux: Installation methods for certain popular flavors of Linux are listed below.
 If your distribution is not listed, follow the instructions specific to your package manager or install it manually [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 		* Gentoo: `emerge dev-java/oracle-jdk-bin`
 		* Archlinux: `pacman -S jdk8-openjdk`
 		* Ubuntu/Debian: `apt-get install openjdk-8-jdk`
 		* Fedora: `yum install java-1.8.0-openjdk`
-2. Windows: Set environment variables for the JDK.
+2. Open up your command line and run `javac`.
+If it spews out a bunch of possible options and the usage, then you're good to go.
+If not, either try the steps again.

+##### Trouble shooting
+If `javac` command does not work on Windows:
 * Go to `Control Panel\System and Security\System`, and click on `Advanced System Settings` on the left-hand side.
 * Click on `Environment Variables`.
 * Under `System Variables`, click `New`.
 * For `Variable Name`, input `JAVA_HOME`.
 * For `Variable Value`, input something similar to `C:\Program Files\Java\jdk1.8.0_45` exactly as shown (or wherever your Java JDK installation is), and click `OK`.
 * Scroll down to a variable named `Path`, and double-click on it.
 * Append `;%JAVA_HOME%\bin` EXACTLY AS SHOWN and click `OK`.
 Make sure the location is correct; double-check just to make sure.
-3. Open up your command line and run `javac`.
-If it spews out a bunch of possible options and the usage, then you're good to go.
-If not, either try the steps again.

 #### Setup Gradle (Optional)
 Gradle is used to execute the various build tasks when compiling MineColonies